Aarhus University By-laws

 Section 6.-(1)

-This rider has been drafted under the statutory authority of the University Act, Section 13(1) and Section 36.
+This addendum has been drafted under the statutory authority of the University Act, Section 13(1) and Section 36.

-Subsection (2) This rider comes into force on approval by the Danish Agency for Higher Education and Science.
-At the same time the rider of 22 February 2011, approved by the minister for science, technology and development, is repealed.
+Subsection (2) This addendum comes into force on approval by the Danish Agency for Higher Education and Science.
+At the same time the addendum of 22 February 2011, approved by the minister for science, technology and development, is repealed.

 Section 1.-(1) In accordance with the Finance Act and the agreement of 30 October 2020 between the government and the Danish Liberal Party, the Danish Social Liberal Party, the Danish People's Party, the Socialist People’s Party, Red-Green Alliance, the Conservative People's Party, the Alternative, the New Right, Independent Greens and Liberal Alliance regarding: Distribution of research reserve funds as well as assets from the fund to restart the Danish economy as well as special challenges resulting from Covid-19 in 2021, etc. a partnership for child research has been established.
 The objective of the partnership is to expand and strengthen Danish pedagogical research focusing on early childhood (0-6 years).